shaloo/web3-user-personas/docs/index.md

 description: "Project landing page with an overview of the study, key insights and purpose."
 ---

-# Web3 User Personas

-Web3 thrives on diversity; opinionated users driven by distinct motivations.

-_Builders, technologists, cryptography researchers, finance stewards, sustainability and privacy advocates, DeSci/DeFi/DeFAI pioneers, and compliance-minded innovators all collide in a fast-moving arena of experimentation, disruption, and constant change._

 *Welcome to the [[persona-archetypes|Web3 User Personas]] project.*

-This is a comprehensive research and documentation effort that maps the people driving today’s rapidly evolving Web3 ecosystem and its transition towards [Web4](https://www.blockchain-council.org/ai/web4/).
+Understanding the target Web3 users is the foundation for building products and solutions that stick.

 ## tl;dr

 {==

-This study serves as a practical blueprint for product strategists, technical marketers, and architects to build for today while designing intelligently for the Web3 ecosystem of tomorrow.
+This study serves as a practical blueprint for product strategists, technical marketers, and architects to build for Web3 today while designing intelligently for the [Web4](https://www.blockchain-council.org/ai/web4/) ecosystem of tomorrow.

 **Driving meaningful engagement** through a Web3 product, solution, design, content, and messaging requires understanding and staying aligned with the evolving nuances of Web3 user personas.
 In reality, a user’s behavior may blend traits from [[persona-archetypes#persona-types|more than one persona types]] featured in this study.

 Another contribution of this study is a concise [[persona-archetypes#persona-template|persona template]].
-Use it to sketch your target personas.
-Align and reinforce your Web3 product strategy with real user motivations instead of anecdotal guesses.
+Utilize this template to sketch your own target personas.
+This template draws from off-chain user behaviors published in online studies and reports.
+Align and reinforce your product strategy with real user motivations instead of anecdotal guesses.

 ==}